kamesstory/kamesstory.github.io/maicroscope/essay.md

-# A Hitchhiker's Guide to Understanding Your AI
+# The Hitchhiker's Guide to Understanding Your AI

 _Note: this is a rough draft of an introductory, fun guide to mechanistic interpretability.
 More chapters will come along soon!_